aidananderson44/cpu_simulation/README.md

 This code will store the address immediately following the jal call in memory location 1.
 Then the function foo will return to that address stored at location 1.

+The assembler interprets everything written after the first token of each line as python code.
+The only included funtions are len, and dir.
+Therefore, the assembler will try to evaluate everything after the token into an integer.
+If it does not receive an integer, then an assembler error will be thrown.
+This means operators such as +, -, *, \/\/ can be used as long as it statically evaluates to an integer.
+It also means that the assembler uses python's '#' comments character.

 The following operations are supported
 * addi : [0, 0, 0, 0, 0]
 * add : [0, 1, 0, 0, 0]